redicides/Eris/guides/DATABASE-SETUP.md

 ### docker-compose.yml

-To assist you with setting up your database, I provide the `docker-compose.yml` configuration that I personally use.
+To assist you with setting up your database, I've provided the `docker-compose.yml` configuration that I personally use.
 While this configuration is not perfect, it currently works as expected.

 This configuration uses port `27017` on your host, so ensure no other processes are running on that port.